Online Master of Science in Computer Information Systems Degree

 The course provides a strong foundation in database security and auditing.
 This course utilizes Oracle scenarios and step-by-step examples.
 The following topics are covered: security, profiles, password policies, privileges and roles, Virtual Private Databases, and auditing.
 The course also covers advanced topics such as SQL injection, database management security issues such as securing the DBMS, enforcing access controls, and related issues.
 Prereq: MET CS 579 or MET CS 669; or instructor's consent.
 [4 credits]

-METCS683 Mobile Application Development
+METCS683 Mobile Application Development with Android

 METCS685 Network Design and Management